What is a conservation area?

 Please check with the Development Control Section of the Planning Department before undertaking any works to buildings, walls or trees.

-New Alresford Conservation Area - A Technical assessment was published in January 2002 and can be viewed or purchased, price £5 from Winchester City Council, Planning Department, Avalon House, Chesil Street, Winchester, S023 OHU.
+New Alresford Conservation Area - A Technical assessment was published in January 2002 and can be viewed or purchased, price £5 from Winchester City Council, Planning Department, Colebrook Street, Winchester.
 Telephone (01962) 848177.